cjmanca/plex-credits-detect/README.md

 # https://github.com/AddictedCS/soundfingerprinting/wiki/Algorithm-Configuration

 audioAccuracy = 4     # called "ThresholdVotes" on the wiki
-stride = 1024         # drop to 512 for songs with a lot of fluctuation.
-Will increase processing time. sampleRate = 5512 minFrequency = 100
+stride = 1024         # set to 512 for songs not detected due to a lot of fluctuation.
+Higher cpu usage. sampleRate = 5512 minFrequency = 100
 maxFrequency = 2750